UmarAhmad12/Mini_Projects/Project-3/readme.md

-# In this project i have created a percentage calculator app.
+# In this project i have created a percentage calculator application.